Maonda: Natural resources

 The Maonda area is rich with deposits of marble, calcite, limestone.
 The area is located in the Sikar District of the state of Rajasthan with latitude 27°48'50"N and longitude 75°52'36"E. The Tehsil (administrative division, aka.
 Taluka) of Maonda is Nimkathanah.

 The area experiences an extreme climate with hot seasons.
 Average rainfall reaches its peak in the month of July at 222 millimeters.
-Months between January to May and October to December are extremely dry.
+Months from January to May and October to December are extremely dry.

 Geographical location

 Maonda can be reached via State Highway 666 Rajasthan, an Indian state in the Northwestern zone.